Imagine what an organization of 30,000 security professionals could do.

 Both ISSA and (ISC)2 will still operate as distinct organizations, but the new foundation will handle projects of mutual interest.
 The foundation could receive grants or give out scholarships and do other "things that would benefit the profession as a whole," Lambert said.

-The mission of ISSA is to offer a place for security professionals to gather in their home cities and have
+The mission of ISSA is to offer a place for security professionals to gather in their home cities and have a voice in the direction of the information security field.
+It also focuses on education and certifications, two elements that are addressed by (ISC)2, Lambert said.

 By contrast, (ISC)2, which offers security certifications such as the Certified Information Systems Security Professional (CISSP) and the complementary Systems Security Certified Practitioner (SSCP), has found that its certification holders want a place to meet -- but (ISC)2 doesn't have chapters.
 "We point them to the ISSA," said Jim Duffy, (ISC)2's executive director.